Former 'Apprentice' contestant Zervos abruptly ends lawsuit against Donald Trump | Politics

 Former 'Apprentice' contestant Zervos abruptly ends lawsuit against Donald Trump

-"Ms. Zervos stands by the allegations in her complaint."
-Trump, a Republican, had been seeking https://www.reuters.com/world/us/trump-denies-evading-questioning-apprentice-contestants-defamation-case-2021-11-03 court permission to countersue Zervos for interfering with his right to speak freely, a right he said was guaranteed by New York law.
-Zervos' lawyers called that effort an attempt to escape a court-ordered Dec.
-23 deadline to be deposed.
+The abrupt decision to discontinue the case spares Trump from being questioned under oath about accusations he subjected Zervos to unwanted kissing and groping in 2007 after she had sought career advice.
+Zervos had sued Trump in January 2017 in a New York state court in Manhattan, saying he harmed her reputation by calling such allegations by women "lies" and retweeting a post calling her claims a "hoax."
+Trump has also denied Zervos' assault claims, calling them politically motivated.

-Summer Zervos, a former contestant on "The Apprentice" who accused Donald Trump of sexually assaulting her, on Friday ended her nearly five-year-old defamation lawsuit against the former U.S. president.
-The abrupt decision to discontinue the lawsuit, without an apology or compensation from Trump, spares the former president from being questioned under oath about Zervos' accusations that he subjected her to unwanted kissing and groping in 2007.
+Summer Zervos, a former contestant on "The Apprentice" who accused Donald Trump of sexual assault, on Friday ended her nearly five-year-old defamation lawsuit against the former U.S. president, without receiving an apology or compensation.
+The abrupt decision to discontinue the case spares Trump from being questioned under oath about accusations he subjected Zervos to unwanted kissing and groping in 2007 after she had sought career advice.

 Zervos had sued Trump in January 2017 in a New York state court in Manhattan, saying he harmed her reputation by calling such allegations by women "lies" and retweeting a post calling her claims a "hoax."
 Trump has also denied Zervos' assault claims, calling them politically motivated.
 Zervos had appeared on Trump's reality television show in 2005.